The Acquisition and Leveraged Finance Review: Australia

 Upon the finding of a voidable transaction, a court may make a number of orders, including orders directing a person to transfer the property that was the subject of the impugned transaction back to the company in liquidation and orders directing a person to pay to the company in liquidation an amount that fairly represents the benefit received under the impugned transaction.

-With effect from 1 July 2018, reforms to the Australian insolvency regime11 came into operation giving effect to an automatic stay on the enforcement of ipso facto clauses12 in certain contracts entered into on or after that date.
+With effect from 1 July 2018, provisions were inserted into the Corporations Act giving effect to an automatic stay on the enforcement of ipso facto clauses9 in certain contracts entered into on or after that date.

 The automatic stay will apply where one of the following insolvency events occurs in relation to a company: